 I find zucchini patties a great way to sneak vegetables into my baby girl’s diet and is also a great finger food that is soft for baby-led weaning.

 Originally I created this low fodmap zucchini fritter recipe for people on the low fodmap diet with IBS in mind as zucchini is a low fodmap vegetable.
 But, when my one-year-old loved these, I thought all moms need to know about this recipe as a way to get healthy vegetables into their kid’s diet!

 Zucchini is the perfect vegetable to combine with quinoa to make patties.
 The Italian flavors from the feta and basil season the low fodmap zucchini fritters right.

 My toddler loves anything seasoned with feta, and I can understand why.
 Feta makes everything taste good!
 The low fodmap diet can be restricting, but at least you can enjoy feta in these delicious zucchini quinoa patties.

-Tips for making the best zucchini fritters for babies
+Tips for making the best low fodmap zucchini fritters

 Cooking quinoa takes the longest time, so start by cooking the quinoa first.
 I like to batch cook quinoa as I use it in several recipes, including these baby zucchini fritters.
 Use a 2-1 ratio when cooking quinoa.
 For example, 1 cup water to half a cup quinoa.
 Bring the water with quinoa to a boil, then simmer on low for 15 minutes.